Includes 21 resources:

 Step-by-step tool to evaluate patient need, stakeholder priorities, organizational readiness, and sites of care for a new or growing community-based palliative care service.

-Who to talk with, what to ask, and how to prepare for meetings with palliative care program stakeholders.
+Who to talk with, what to ask, and how to prepare for meetings with potential palliative care program collaborators.

 Essential reference for starting home-based palliative care, including design principles and profiles of sustainable home-based programs.